chapel-lang/chapel/.github/CONTRIBUTING.md

 As an open-source project, Chapel welcomes contributions from the community.
-This document describes the high-level requirements for contributing source to Chapel, while other documents linked at the bottom of this one provide additional detail about the process of contributing to Chapel.
+This document describes the high-level requirements for contributing changes via pull request to Chapel's git repository, while other documents linked at the bottom of this one provide additional detail about the process of contributing to Chapel.

 # Chapel and the Developer Certificate of Origin (DCO)